Waad-alharbi/herbs-backend/README.md

 Due to time constraints, some features were not implemented which include:

 - Implementing search functionality for herbs by filtering the catagories to enhance user experience.
+- Allowing users to save favorite herbs to explore later.
+- Improving readability and useability of user interface.